 3. Dynamic Microphones

 These microphones use the electromagnetic transduction principle.
 The most common are the dynamic microphone, which uses a coil of wire suspended in a magnetic field.
 An A.C. voltage is generated when a coil is moved in a magnetic field.
 A membrane is mechanically linked to a moving coil surrounded by a permanent magnet.
 The membrane and the coil are suspended so that they can move back and forth.
 The sound pressure waves force the membrane towards the magnet, moving the coil across the magnetic field.
 The voltage developed across the coil terminals is a direct result of the motion of the coil, which clearly depends upon the force of pressure waves.
 The frequency range is up to 20kHz.
 The sensitivity is about -80 dB.

 4. Inductive Microphones

 In this type of microphone, a diaphragm changes if the magnetic properties of certain material changes.
 The changes in the dimension can be sensed by the displacement transducers.
-The frequency range lies in ultrasonic region.
+The frequency range lies in the ultrasonic region.
 The sensitivity is about -100 dB.
 The application of Inductive Microphones is in underwater transducers.

 5. Piezoelectric Microphones

 A crystal microphone or piezo microphone uses the phenomenon of piezoelectricity, the ability of some materials to produce a voltage when subjected to pressure to convert vibrations into an electrical signal.
-The frequency response lies above ultrasonic region.
+The frequency response lies above the ultrasonic region.
 The sensitivity lies between -50 to -100 dB.